PUT-JUG/lab-tasfrs/src/Lab 09 - Node creation and message processing.md

 ## Tasks

 1. Perform the following test.
-Edit the sample code from the "Creating a node" subsection by commenting out the line containing `rclpy.spin(node)`.
+Edit the sample code from the **"Creating a node"** subsection by commenting out the line containing `rclpy.spin(node)`.
 Observe the effect and consider what the purpose of this line of code is.

-2. Based on the example from the "Adding a subscriber" subsection, write a subscriber to the camera image in the object version.
+2. Based on the example from the **"Adding a subscriber"** subsection, write a subscriber to the camera image in the **object-oriented version**.

 3. Run the following code (you can substitute `camera_node`).
-Using the code shown, make the message publish [`Point`](https://docs.ros2.org/latest/api/geometry_msgs/msg/Point.html), remember to import it.
+Using the code below, make the message **publish** [**`Point`**](https://docs.ros2.org/latest/api/geometry_msgs/msg/Point.html), remember to import it.
 Publish on a topic named `/point`.
 The use of a timer is not necessary.
 For those who are willing, you can test in a version with a camera image.

     ```python
     #!/usr/bin/env python3